malbright345/AWS-Cross-Account-Access/README.md

 <h2>Description </h2>
 <br />
 <br />
-In this demo, we will explore two ways of configuring cross-acount access.
+In this demo, we will explore two ways of configuring cross-account access.
 First by assigning permissions to a user directly through IAM and bucket policy, then by using roles.
 <br />
 <br />
 <h2>Web Services Used </h2>